Kindle Paperwhite vs Kobo Libra Colour (2026): The Honest E-Reader Choice

 Can the Kobo Libra Colour play Audible audiobooks?

-No. Audible audiobooks only play on Kindle, Audible app, or other Amazon ecosystem devices.
-The Kobo plays library audiobooks via Libby/OverDrive and audiobooks bought directly from Kobo.
+No. Audible audiobooks only play on Kindle, the Audible app, or other Amazon ecosystem devices.
+Kobo supports Kobo audiobooks, but library audiobook listening is better handled through the Libby app on a phone.

 Does the Kindle Paperwhite work with my library?